2006-2011 Honda Civic Hybrid Battery Replacement Pack

 Core charge

 Hybrid batteries must last ten years or more under usual driving conditions.
 This means you will only need to replace your battery a few times in your car’s lifetime.
-However, it would be helpful if you kept in mind that hybrid batteries have inherent limitations.
+However, it would be helpful if you remembered that hybrid batteries have inherent limitations.
 If you fail to maintain them properly, they will show signs of deterioration as your car ages.
 For this reason, it’s vital to maintain your battery regularly.

 A good hybrid battery has a long life, and most hybrid vehicles use nickel-metal hydride (NiMH) battery packs that offer 30 percent to 40% more capacity than standard Ni-Cd batteries.
 Hence, they are more efficient and get more miles.
 Moreover, they are also designed not to overheat, which helps to increase their lifespan.
 The auxiliary fan system in hybrid cars keeps the battery cool and circulates the air to keep temperatures down.